 Founded in 1916, ROTC stands for Reserve Officer Training Corps.
-It’s a college program offered at more than 1,000 colleges and universities across the United States that prepares young adults to become officers in the U.S. Military.
+It’s a college program offered at over 1,700 colleges and universities across the United States that prepares young adults to become officers in the U.S. Military.
 In exchange for a paid college education and a guaranteed post-college career, cadets commit to serve in the Military after graduation.
 As detailed below, each Service branch has its own take on ROTC.

 Army ROTC is one of the most demanding and successful leadership programs in the country.
 The training a student receives in Army ROTC teaches leadership development, military skills and career training.
 Courses take place both in the classroom and in the field and are mixed with normal academic studies.
 Additional summer programs, such as Jump School, may also be attended.
 Upon completion, an Army ROTC graduate is awarded officer status in the Army.